QIWI-API/topup-wallet-docs/_errors_en.html.md

 -----|--------
 0| No errors
-155|Invalid service code (`service-id` in top-up request should be `99`) 215| Top-up request has payment transaction number (`transaction-number`) that is already registered in Visa QIWI Wallet but other parameters differ.
+155|Invalid service code (`service-id` in top-up request should be `99`) 215| Top-up request has payment transaction number (`transaction-number`) that is already registered in QIWI Wallet but other parameters differ.
 Payment parameters have to be in agreement with this payment transaction number.
 220|Not enough funds available on the Agent’s account to process payment 241|Payment amount is less than allowed
 242|Payment amount is greater than allowed
-298|User account with specified phone number is not registered in Visa QIWI Wallet system.
+298|User account with specified phone number is not registered in QIWI Wallet system.
 Invalid phone number as user account ID.
 300|Unknown processing error.
-Contact Visa QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>
+Contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>
 316|Authorization from the blocked agent
 319|Top-up of this user account is blocked
 700|Monthly limit on operations is exceeded
-702|Visa QIWI Wallet client’s account balance limit is exceeded
+702|QIWI Wallet client’s account balance limit is exceeded

-If there are errors appeared that is not described in this table please contact Visa QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.
+If there are errors appeared that is not described in this table please contact QIWI Wallet technical support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.

-# Visa QIWI Wallet Error Codes {#tech_error}
+# QIWI Wallet Error Codes {#tech_error}

 Error code|Description|Fatal?
 ----|------|---------